 The Main Types of Guitar Pedals Explained

-One of the biggest mistakes new pedal players make is jumping in and buying a load of pedals without fully understanding what each pedal can do for their tone.
+One of the biggest mistakes new players make is buying a load of pedals before they understand what each one actually does for their tone.

-There are four main types of guitar effects pedals available.
-These are:
+There are four main families of guitar effects pedals:

-Remember, these four effects pedal types are just the tip of the iceberg.
-There are arguably so many more, but for the sake of our sanity, I’m going to keep things simple.
+These four are the tip of the iceberg.
+There are far more out there, but for the sake of our sanity, I’m keeping this to the ones you’ll actually meet first.

 Overdrive and Distortion Pedals

 You know that crunchy, gritty sound in rock music?
-It’s mostly thanks to distortion and overdrive effects.
-These pedals are perfect for adding character and a bit of a punch to your guitar tone.
+That’s mostly overdrive and distortion.
+Two pedals, same job description, very different attitudes.
+Both add character and punch to your tone.

 What’s the Difference?

-You can read more about this in my article, where I break down the difference between overdrive and distortion in greater detail.
+You can read more in my article where I break down the difference between overdrive and distortion in detail.

 Modulation Pedals: Chorus, Flanger, Phaser, and More